hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.11-The-determinant.md

 <img src="../../assets/images/2.11/unitSquareTrans1.png" alt="unitSquareTrans1" width="300">

-The absolute value of the determinant show that as in the first example, the area of the new square is 4 times the area of the unit square.
+The absolute value of the determinant shows that, as in the first example, the area of the new square is 4 times the area of the unit square.
 But this time, it was not just a rescaling but also a transformation.
 It is not obvious with only the unit vectors so let's transform some random points.
 We will use the matrix

 <div>
 $$